-- Wash or brush the dirt off of the tool heads as needed.
+- Wash or brush the dirt off of the tool heads.
 If there is a stream nearby, rinse them.
-If the soil on tools is relatively dry, it may be easier to remove it using a wire brush.
-Use rags to dry the tools or air dry. - Apply a fine coat of motor oil to metal tool heads.
+It the soil on tools is relatively dry, it may be easier to remove it using a wire brush.
+Use rags to dry the tools or air dry. - If you have the knowledge, sharpen pulaskis, loppers, and McCleod using a single mill bastard file.
+Your Crew Leader can demonstrate this process.
+Gloves are required. - Apply a fine coat of motor oil to metal tool heads.

 - Sand wooden handles and apply a fine coat of linseed oil.
-Gloves are required. - Flag any tools with broken handles or loose heads and take them out of - If weather or time prevents you from cleaning tools after a work day, make a plan to take care of this as soon as possible so the tools don't rust.
+Gloves are required. - Flag any tools with broken handles or loose heads and take them out service. - If weather or time prevents you from cleaning tools after a Work Day, make a plan to take care of this as soon as possible so the tools don't rust.